timescale/docs/contribute-to-timescaledb/contribute-to-docs.md

 ### Voice
-We prefer active voice, but don't be afraid to use passive when it serves better.
+We prefer active voice, but don't be afraid to use passive when it serves the purpose better.
 For example, the most important words come first in an English sentence.
-If the object of an action is the most important part of a sentence, put it first, even if it means using passive.
+If the object or the action is the most important part of a sentence, put it first, even if it means using passive voice.

 ### Grammar
 Grammar rules matter only because everyone follows them.
 They change over time